Pre-Conference Events

 Cost:

-Full-Day Workshops- $251
+Full-Day Workshops- $289

-Half-Day Workshops- $151
+Half-Day Workshops- $174

-9:00 am – 4:00 pm, Lunch included
+9:00 am – 4:00 pm | Lunch Included

 Audience: Professional academic advisors and CE practitioners who have advising responsibilities within concurrent enrollment populations.
 All levels of advising experience are welcome.

-9:00 am - 4:00 pm, Lunch Included
+9:00 am - 4:00 pm | Lunch Included

-9:00 am - 4:00 pm, Lunch included
+9:00 am - 4:00 pm | Lunch Included

 Audience: We welcome all program partners, including college & university administrators, deans, program directors/staff, faculty liaisons, and secondary partners such as superintendents, principals, high school teachers, and school counselors.

 What to expect?
 The institute will leverage a number of NACEP’s guides and resources, and review the required materials essential for the accreditation application process, preparation, and submission.
+Since the information is condensed to one-day, there will be very limited time for working sessions and networking at the institute.

 How to prepare?
 For further details about the accreditation application process and required materials, please refer to the Application Process & Resources and Accreditation Institute webpages.

-8:00 am - 12:00 pm, Lunch not included
+8:00 am - 12:00 pm | Lunch Not Included

-9:00 am - 12:00 pm | Lunch not included
+9:00 am - 12:00 pm | Lunch Not Included

 Audience: This workshop discusses the more advanced elements of program analysis.
 It is good for researchers and/or program staff with a year or more experience with program management within an established dual or concurrent enrollment program.